ngallegos/personal-site/README.md

 You will need a [Contentful](https://www.contentful.com/) account (free or paid) and have configured api/management keys.

+The utility project will first need to be run to create the required content types in Contentful.

 To run the web project or the utility project you will need to create an `appsettings.local.json` file in the root of the project with the following structure: